 Chris has used her experience to bring comfort to large numbers of people.
 This is probably why it was given to her.
 I remind readers that is rare for God to grant such an experience and that trying to contact the dead by mediums, séances, or any other occult means is offensive to God.

 An adult friend of mine spent considerable time as a child in heaven.
 It was God’s way of helping her heal from severe trauma.
 You can say what you like about her experience, but she does not lie and few of us would be envious of her heavenly experiences if, in order to have them, we had to suffer as she has.
 She calls heaven a place of laughter and felt so loved of God there that she is convinced that not only do children have a special place in God’s heart, there is something about them that he delights in more than adults.
-She found that angels were charged with looking after heaven’s children but they lost all control whenever Jesus arrived.
+She found that angels were charged with looking after heaven’s children but the angels lost all control whenever Jesus arrived.
 The children would go wild with delight, playing with him and enjoying his presence.

 In a video clip, worship artist, Terry MacAlmon, tells of a vision he once had of heaven.
 After describing the arena, the choir, the people, and the instruments, he says: